muhme/quote/README.md

 # README

-muhme/quote - Ruby on Rails web application, serving website [zitat-service.de](https://www.zitat-service.de)
+muhme/quote - Ruby on Rails (RoR) web application, serving website [zitat-service.de](https://www.zitat-service.de)

 Database is used for JSON API [api.zitat-service.de](https://api.zitat-service.de) too.
+The API itself is used by the RoR web application and also by the Joomla module [https://github.com/muhme/quote_joomla](https://github.com/muhme/quote_joomla).

 ## Docker Containers
 There is a Docker test and development environment prepared.
 You can create your own test and development instance with the following commands: